Moving from Children's Services to Adult Social Care

 If you have an education, health and care (EHC) plan

-You should have discussions about preparing for adulthood from year 9 at your EHC plan review if you have an EHC plan.
-This should happen at every review after this too.
+You should have discussions about preparing for adulthood from year 9 at your EHC plan review.
+These discussions should happen at every review after this too.
 This is a chance for everyone involved to think about whether they should make a referral for a transition assessment for you.
-If they agree that it's the right time then any professional at the review meeting can request a referral for a transition assessment [link to doc].
+If they agree that it's the right time then any professional at the review meeting can request a referral for a transition assessment.

 Your children's social care professional who works with you will decide if you need a transitions referral.
 They will discuss this with you and make the referral directly to the Transitions Team.